lachs1/solar-tracker/README.md

 ## Operation

 This machine turns its solar panel towards to the greatest source of light.
 It figures out the direction by measuring voltages across 4 different light dependent resistors (LDR).
 In the back Arduino calculates differences between these voltage values and turns first vertical axis and then horizontal.
 The machine turns vertical axis with a Servo-motor and the horizontal with a DC-motor.
+The machine can be switched on and off from a switch.
+The LCD screen shows the current voltage of the solar panel.

-The solar tracking machine needs external battery source in order to work.
+Unfortunately, the solar tracking machine needs external voltage source in order to work.

 ![demo](./images/preview.jpg)

 ## Circuit

 Breadboard view of the projects electric circuit:
-Circuit is missing L9110S DC-Motor controller because it was not found in the circuit software.
+Circuit is missing L9110S DC-Motor driver because it was not found in the Fritzing circuit software.

 ![circuit](./images/bb.png)

 ## Components

+Main system:

 * 1 x Arduino Uno
 * 1 x Solar Panel